 A. The U.S. vaccine safety system is a deliberate and multi-phase process to ensure all vaccines are as safe as possible.
 Safety is a top priority.
 Vaccine candidates conduct clinical trials with many thousands of study participants to generate scientific data and other information for the FDA to determine their safety and effectiveness.

 If the FDA determines a vaccine meets its safety and effectiveness standards, it can make these vaccines available for use in the U.S. by approval or Emergency Use Authorization (EUA).
 After the FDA makes its determination, the Advisory Committee on Immunization Practices (ACIP) will review the available data in order to make vaccine recommendations to the CDC.
 ACIP will then recommend vaccine use.
 After a vaccine is authorized or approved for use, vaccine safety monitoring systems will watch for adverse events (possible side effects).
 CDC is working to expand safety surveillance through new systems and additional information sources, as well as enhancing existing safety monitoring systems.
+See more information about vaccine safety from the CDC.

 Q: How was the COVID-19 vaccine studied?